venuszpli/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Repository for Automating AWS with Python
+Repository for a cloud guru Automating AWS with Python